aces/Loris/modules/imaging_qc/README.md

 #### Configuration caveat

 This module has a key dependency - the `mri_parameter_form` instrument must installed.
-Otherwise an error will show in the front-end: `Table 'LORIS.mri_parameter_form` and thid module will not load.
+If not, this module will not and error message will indicate that `Table 'LORIS.mri_parameter_form` is missing.
 A sample MRI Parameter Form (PHP) instrument is available with our sample dataset under `raisinbread/instruments/NDB_BVL_Instrument_mri_parameter_form.class.inc` in this repo.
-Please customize this for your project, and install it and configure it for your battery.
+Please customize this for your project, and install it in the database tables.
+It is also recommended to configure and populate this instrument for your battery, following our Setup Guide for behavioural instruments.

 #### Permissions
 The `quality_control` permission gives users access to this module and its features.